--> Discover the history of cardboard cores, what makes them so interesting and what all the data says <-
+-> History of cardboard cores and what makes them so interesting <-

 Cardboard packaging is one of the most desirable choices for packaging because of its lightness and durability.
 And as most of us now turn to online retailers, we see more options for cardboard packaging than ever before.

 According to the National Geographic website, the development path of cardboard products was created by other discoveries.
 It all started with a cardboard box.
 Since then, they have been a common occurrence in many homes.
 They are also used for recycling, relocations are unthinkable without them, and our pets simply adore them.
 Because of the practicality they have shown very quickly, we rarely wonder what their use value is.

 In the 1st and 2nd centuries BC, the Chinese Han dynasty was focused on taking the lead in the use of paper.
 During this period, mulberry bark leaves were used for wrapping and protecting food, which is an example of the earliest solid food packaging, made of wood.

 During the 19th century, companies began to use boxes for the purpose of storing and transporting grains and even silicone eggs against moths whose consumers were silk producers.

 Eventually, the cardboard box was created when, in 1879, paper mill owner Robert Gair Gair invented the paperboard folding carton by accident when a metal ruler used to crease bags shifted position and cut the bag.
 Gair found that by cutting and creasing paperboard in one operation, he could make prefabricated cartons.
 Gair sold the finished product to companies engaged in the production of various consumer goods, as a new, easily portable form of material storage.
 The first order of 2 million cardboard boxes soon followed, for the cracker empire – Nabisko.
 Snacks could now be carried without the risk of breaking, away from kitchen cabinets.
 Cheap and practical, efficient form of packaging has become necessary.